Cosby jury being picked amid anti-sexual misconduct movement - Philly

-PHILADELPHIA (AP) - Jury selection is set to get underway in Bill Cosby's sexual assault retrial in a cultural landscape changed by the #MeToo movement, posing new challenges for both the defense and the prosecution.
+NORRISTOWN, Pa.
+(AP) - Jury selection is getting underway Monday in Bill Cosby's sexual assault retrial in a cultural landscape changed by the #MeToo movement, posing new challenges for both the defense and the prosecution.

 Experts say the movement could cut both ways for the comedian, making some potential jurors more hostile toward him and others more likely to think men are being unfairly accused.